 Meanwhile, copper, iron, phosphorus, and potassium deficiencies can result in the leaves curling downward or drooping.

 Ensure the fertilizer you’re using has the right NPK content and that you’re feeding the plant according to the package instructions.

 A soil test will give a check of the nutrient levels.

-One of the few things that can kill your plant, overwatering will lead to root rot, and often your first symptom is the leaves curling upwards.
+One of the few things that can kill your plant is that excess water will lead to root rot, and often, your first symptom is the leaves curling upwards.